gutsGEO/gutsGEO.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm Gu Tianshun, currently pursuing my master's degree form [the Key Research Institute of Yellow River Civilization and Sustainable Development](https://yrcsd.henu.edu.cn/), [Henan University](https://www.henu.edu.cn/).
 I am a third-year graduate student majoring in geography, focusing on research related to land use, flood risk, and urban resilience.
 Inspired by my academic pursuits, I have decided to establish my academic homepage.
 I am particularly interested in the exploration of spatiotemporal big data mining and the interpretability of machine learning models.
-I welcome fellow researchers in these areas to engage in discussions and collaborations.
+Welcome fellow researchers in these areas to engage in discussions and collaborations！

 My academic background
 ======